metantonio/gpgpu-particle-noise/Readme.md

-This is and example of how to use GPGPU to run process on graphics cards and not on CPU.
+This is an example of how to use GPGPU to run process on graphics cards and not on CPU.

 #### Install the npm packages:
 ```